Azure/Azure-Sentinel/Playbooks/ProofpointTAP/Playbooks/ProofpointTAP-CheckAccountInVAP/readme.md

 # ProofpointTAP-CheckAccountInVAP
  ## Summary
- Once a new sentinal incident is created, this playbook gets triggered and performs the following actions:
+ Once a new sentinel incident is created, this playbook gets triggered and performs the following actions:
- 1. Get [Very Attacked People](https://help.proofpoint.com/Threat_Insight_Dashboard/API_Documentation/People_API#.2Fv2.2Fpeople.2Fvap) on the latest 14 days.
+ 1. Gets [Very Attacked People](https://help.proofpoint.com/Threat_Insight_Dashboard/API_Documentation/People_API#.2Fv2.2Fpeople.2Fvap) for the latest 14 days.
- 2. Enrich the incident with information whether incident's users are in VAP list and change incident severity.
+ 2. Enriches the incident with information whether incident's users are in VAP list and changes incident severity.

 <img src="./playbook_screenshot.png" width="80%"/><br>